ms/buildtogether.tech/src/starting.md

     asshole</span>.)

-Having a Code of Conduct is an empty gesture if you don't also have a way to respond to violation.  <cite>Aurora2018</cite> describes how, and learning the basics is a good first step toward becoming an <span i="ally">ally</span>
+Having a Code of Conduct is an empty gesture if you don't also have a way to respond to violation.  [% b Aurora2018 %] describes how, and learning the basics is a good first step toward becoming an <span i="ally">ally</span>
 (<a section="fairness"/>).